icelu/icelu.github.io/_pages/research.md

 </figure>

 Due to the extreme variety of SVs, graph-based genome representation provides a natural way to analyze SVs, but the utilities of these graphs have not been fully exploited.
-We are interested to develop new approaches to better understand the patterns and mechanisms of SVs with cancer genome graphs.
+We are interested in developing new approaches to better understand the patterns and mechanisms of SVs with genome graphs.